andrewheiss/mountainous-mackerel/README.md

     Project](https://r4ds.had.co.nz/workflow-projects.html).
 4. In the terminal, run `quarto install tinytex` to ensure that you have a working LaTeX installation.
-5. If it’s not installed already, R *should* try to install the **renv** package when you open the RStudio Project for the first time.
+5. If it’s not installed already, R *should* try to install the {renv}
+    package when you open the RStudio Project for the first time.
 If you don’t see a message about package installation, install it yourself by running `install.packages("renv")` in the R console.
 6. Run `renv::restore()` in the R console to install all the required packages for this project.
 7. Run `targets::tar_make()` in the R console to automatically download